-Since then, however, with fewer distractions and a little more money available now, I’ve used the freed-up time gainfully to develop the relationship and be present with my other half.
+Since then, however, with fewer distractions and a little more money available now, I’ve used these 18 months without travel gainfully to develop the relationship and be present with my other half.
 Working on this and seeing positive feedback from someone who matters helps make me feel a touch better about my ability to make a net-positive difference.

 In addition, gaining her acceptance when I could not offer fame or exotic adventures helped me see that, perhaps, I didn’t need to pursue them like I previously did.
 The idea of being a digital nomad–with the freedom to reset my environment whenever I didn’t like it–ceased to entice me once I found this unexpected but stable relationship.